CatCuddler/BodyTracking/README.md

 - node.js
 - VisualStudio or XCode

-git clone --recursive git@github.com:CatCuddler/BodyTracking.git cd BodyTracking/BodyModel
+git clone --recursive git@github.com:CatCuddler/BodyTracking.git<br />
+cd BodyTracking/BodyModel

-Compile for VR:	node Kore/make --vr steamvr
+Compile for VR:	node Kore/make --vr steamvr<br />
 Compile without VR node Kore/make

 Currently Metal does not work.
-Use Opengl or Direct3D.
+Use Opengl or Direct3D.<br />
--g opengl or -g direct3d11
+node Kore/make -g opengl or node Kore/make -g direct3d11

 If you are using Xcode, you have to set custom working directory:
 BodyTracking -> Edite Scheme... -> Run -> Options and then set custom working directory to 'Deployment'